chekeAditya/Android-Interview-Question/Random_Question/Readme.md

 - **Livedata**
     - LiveData is an observable data holder class that is used to observe the changes of a ViewModel and update those changes.
     - LiveData is lifecycle-aware, which means that whenever data is updated or changed, the changes are only applied to the specific app components that are in an active state.
 Contrarily, if the app components are inactive, the changes will not be applied
+    - **Synchronous vs Asynchronous Update**

+    LiveData doesn’t have public methods to update its value.
+Hence you’ll use `MutableLiveData` to update the value inside LiveData with the help of the following two options:

+    1. `setValue`: sets the value instantly.
+This is synchronous update where main thread calls `setValue`.
+With Kotlin’s property access syntax, you’ll often use `value` instead of `setValue`.
+    2. `postValue`: Asynchronous updating, means Observer doesn’t receive instant update, rather receives update when UI thread is active.
+When you call `postValue` more than one time from background thread, LiveData dispatches only the latest value to the downstream.
+Being asynchronous, this does not guarantee instant update to the Observer.
     - **Why do we need LiveData?**
         - It removes the leaks caused by the interfaces/callbacks that send results to the UI thread.
 This is a core feature of an MVVM model where callbacks are sent from ViewModel to activity/fragment.
         - It de-couples tight integration between data, mediator, and the UI layers.